brentleeper/from_postgres/README.md

 # from_postgres
 Base engine for custom bulk data exports from PostgreSQL to one of many file types

+Be sure to set up your DB connections in the sql_config.py file

 usage: This tool exports data from PostGreSQL into one of several formats